Brooklyn Father’s Rights Lawyers

 Should your wife fail to agree to joint custody and instead seek to have full custody, the court’s de-facto maternal preference means that there is a high chance you will come out on the losing end without the help of an experienced fathers’ rights attorney.
 Sadly, the vast majority of divorced couples fail to come to an amicable custody agreement, making it all the more important that you seek the assistance of a lawyer as soon as possible.

 Only around 4% of custody cases ever go to court, with the vast majority of cases being settled out of court through negotiation and mediation.
-These numbers indicate just how important it is to choose a qualified, experienced fathers’ rights lawyer with the knowledge and negotiating skills to give you the best chance of getting a favorable deal.
+These numbers indicate just how important it is to choose a qualified, experienced fathers’ rights lawyer with the knowledge and negotiating skills to give you the chance of getting a favorable deal.

-Studies have shown that it is usually in a child’s best interest to retain the influence of both their mother and their father.
+Studies have shown that it is usually in a child’s interest to retain the influence of both their mother and their father.
 No one would doubt the special relationship between a mother and her children, but as you full well know, the relationship between a father and his children can be just as important.
 This is most definitely true as far as the child’s well-being is concerned, but also for yours.

 Suddenly being denied the right to custody or potentially even losing visitation rights altogether can be truly devastating.
 For this reason, fathers’ rights lawyers also have experience in protecting your parental rights from being interfered with due to your former spouse’s decision to relocate.